Adult Programs, Events & Exhibits

 Concerts and Performances

 Throughout the year, the library presents a number of live public performances in its Ossie Davis Theater, an intimate, 138-seat venue.
 Drawing from the outstanding artists living and working in the New York Metropolitan area and the local community of New Rochelle, these performances include concerts of classical, jazz, folk, popular, and world music, as well as dramatic and dance presentations.
-Most programs are made possible by the Friends of the New Rochelle Public Library, and are offered with a suggested donation of $2.00 per adult.
+Most programs are made possible by the Friends of the New Rochelle Public Library.
+Donations of any amount are welcome and most appreciated.

 Throughout the year, the library conducts a variety of film series, including those featuring international movies, African-American Films, silent movies, and other thematic groupings of acclaimed new and classic Films.
 Discussions follow most films, which take place on the big screen of the Ossie Davis Theater.